unoplatform/uno.extensions/doc/Learn/Maui/ThirdParty-DevExpress.md

     ```

     > [!NOTE]
     > You may notice that the `Binding` markup extension is used on some properties.
-The `MauiEmbedding` can handle bindings between Maui Controls and UnoPlatform, just make sure the property in the `Binding` expression matches the property on your ViewModel.
+The `MauiEmbedding` can handle bindings between Maui Controls and Uno Platform, just make sure the property in the `Binding` expression matches the property on your ViewModel.

-1. Update the `EmbeddedControl.xaml.cs` with the following code.
+1. Update the `EmbeddedControl.xaml.cs` with the following code:

     ```cs
     namespace DevExpressApp.MauiControls;